WolfieKnee/WolfieKnee.io/projects.md

 * [Geographical Information System (GIS) Version of Local Health](https://www.localhealth.org.uk/) This includes additional GIS features and functionality to create reports and bespoke area geographies.
 * Local Inequalities Explorer Tool wiki pages (to find further information and link to data download files) you will need to be registered for Knowledge Hub and a member of the OHID National Health Intelligence group.
 If you are not already registered with Knowledge Hub you can do this at the [Knowledge Hub](khub.net)

-ACTION: Review this for loacl data to West Yorkhire/NOE
+ACTION: Review this for local data to West Yorkhire ICB/NOE

 note: also consider if these areas are also areas of digital inequality/poverty...
 ### what to do